mj300405/ntwi/clam/docs/training.md

 For optimal performance on Apple Metal:
 - The script automatically uses MPS acceleration when available
-- `pin_memory` is enabled for MPS to improve data transfer
 - Garbage collection is performed after each batch and epoch

 ### Data Directory Structure